 Oliver has acted as advisor to established companies in different sectors on how best to adopt/use crypto-currencies and helped a number of central banks by providing thought leadership in the Blockchain/Distributed Ledger Technology and Crypto-Currencies.

-Ben is co-head of the firm’s Fintech Group and a financial services regulatory lawyer.
+Ben is co-head of Slaughter and May's Fintech Group and a financial services regulatory lawyer.
 He has a broad range of fintech clients spanning major financial, telecom and tech groups through to challengers and start-ups, and including Euroclear, Standard Chartered, Stripe, Vodafone, Tide, WorldRemit and VocaLink.
 Ben founded the firm’s Fintech Fast Forward incubator programme and mentors a number of the businesses in that programme.